The Big Problem that Big Tech cannot solve

-The Digital Wild West: Consistent, predictable and fair application of content moderation standards doesn’t exist.
+The Digital Wild West: Consistent, predictable, and fair application of content moderation standards doesn’t exist.
 Bad content is easily found on any platform at any time, and good content constantly disappears without notice.
 The inadequacy of humans and machines to apply content rules correctly, and the staggering volumes and speed of content distribution have created a Digital Wild West with no consistent enforcement to speak of.
-For example, Facebook readily admits 10% of its 2M daily enforcement decisions could be wrong —200,000 wrong decisions a day!
-And they are among the best enforcers around, while the average error rate across industry is much higher.
+For example, Facebook readily admits 10% of its 2M daily enforcement decisions could be wrong — 200,000 wrong decisions a day!
+And they are among the most effective moderators around.
+The average error rate across industry is certainly much higher.
 Users have little recourse if they have been wronged.
-Policies are fuzzy at best and constantly changing, removals and inaction go unexplained, and appeals and complaints mostly ignored, leaving the internet in a state of lawlessness where everyone stands alone.
+Policies are fuzzy at best and constantly changing, removals and inaction go unexplained, appeals and complaints are mostly ignored.
+This leaves the internet in a state of lawlessness where everyone stands alone.

-The New Age Kings: Deciding what online content stays up or comes down is deeply flawed and undemocratic, best compared to monarchs ruling kingdoms.
-With most public discourse happening on only a handful of platforms, each run by a middle-aged techie man, the failure of judgment, abuse of power, and bias toward their own interests and values at the expense of society are not just likely, but certain.
-A small group of unchallenged digital kings make unilateral decisions about which speech is allowed, who can speak, and how rules are enforced, with little transparency and no accountability.
+The Unwilling New Kings: Deciding unilaterally what online content stays up or comes down is deeply flawed and undemocratic, best compared to monarchs ruling kingdoms.
+With most public discourse happening on only a handful of platforms, each run by a now middle-aged techie man, the failure of judgment, abuse of power, and bias toward their own interests and values at the expense of society are not just likely, but certain.
+A small group of digital kings make unilateral decisions about which speech is allowed, who can speak, and how rules are enforced, with little transparency and no accountability.
+They didn’t ask, plan or prepare for such enormous power, but they are wielding it nevertheless.
 Societies in the 21st century grant large powers to their leaders through democratic elections, holding them publicly accountable.
-For Big Tech there are no notable checks and balances to speak of.
+For speech on Big Tech platforms, there are no notable checks and balances to speak of.

-The Pot of Gold: Social media companies and other tech platforms are private enterprises that have built amazing for-profit businesses which are among the largest and most profitable in human history.
-For all their power, fixing society's problems is not their primary concern and it’s evident in how they act.
+Safeguarding the Pot of Gold: Social media companies and other tech platforms are private enterprises that have built amazing for-profit businesses which are among the largest and most profitable in human history.
+For all their power, fixing society's problems is not their primary concern.
 Platforms optimize for growth in user engagement and revenue, and increasingly to protect their profitable business models from disruption.
-And for the status quo, bad content means big money.
+And for the status quo, unhealthy content means big money.
 Silencing inconvenient voices means less brand risk.
 Algorithmic amplification and filter bubbles mean more user engagement.
 Why change?

 Free World Governments on the sidelines

 Governments are missing in action in one of the most consequential societal challenges of our time.
 They play no meaningful role in effecting change for the better or shaping the future.
-While seemingly every other aspect of public life is now highly regulated -- from consumer goods to nuclear power generation to selling a new cereal bar, the Internet remains largely regulation-free despite the huge risks to citizens' health and wellbeing.
-Government inaction has led to unchecked growth of harmful content of all types and Big Tech censorship creep.
+While seemingly every other aspect of public life gets increasingly regulated -- from consumer goods to nuclear power generation to selling new cereal bars -- the Internet remains largely regulation-free despite the huge risks to citizens' health and wellbeing.
+Government inaction and politicization have led to unchecked growth of harmful content of all types and Big Tech censorship creep.

 Regulation lags as harm increases.
 Governments in the free world have side-stepped their responsibility to keep their citizens safe online -- evident in rampant abuse and ubiquity of unsafe content.
-No meaningful regulation has made the web safer and social media platform harm has only increased, while the debate over political nuances continues.
+No meaningful regulation or standardization has made the web safer and social media platform harm has only increased, while the debate over political nuances continues

 Regulation is used to justify censorship.
 Where regulations are being implemented, they often result in significant overreach and the watering down of basic rights.
 Internet regulation designed to suppress dissent rather than keep citizens safe is widespread and easily spotted, with “safety” becoming the leading excuse for restricting online speech.
 Oppressive governments are unsurprisingly wielding this power with ever-growing zeal.
 And increasingly, it’s the moderate states and those that had been role models for free speech following this dangerous path, most recently under the disguise of the Covid pandemic.
 India’s new Internet Law mandating platforms remove anything the government deems illegal is just one example.
 Overreach is just as harmful as inaction.
 Those two can’t be the only options at our disposal.

 Politicization kills progress.
 Policymakers are more divided than ever over how to fix the problem.
 In the US, many left-leaning policymakers believe there is too much bad content online, while right-leaning politicians think freedom of speech is being unjustly limited.
 An unwillingness to prioritize public welfare over party politics makes broadly supported and sustainable legislative compromise unlikely.
 This failure may be the biggest tragedy of all - even when faced with one of the greatest collective challenges of our lifetime, politicians are unable to come together for a solution.
-And in the unlikely event that they do find common ground, the sheer complexity of legislating safety and freedom online (amid new technological advances, increasing dependence on machine automation, and rapidly changing trends) makes the creation of effective regulation an elusive goal.
-Adding to the challenges, policymakers currently don’t have the expertise, time, data, or long-term incentives to fully assess the trade-offs, opportunities and threats to develop effective legal safety frameworks by themselves.
+And in the unlikely event that they do, the sheer complexity of legislating safety and freedom online amid new technological advances, increasing dependence on machine automation, and rapidly changing trends, makes the creation of effective regulation or standards an elusive goal.
+Adding to the challenges, policymakers currently don’t have the expertise, time, data, or long-term incentives to fully assess the trade-offs, opportunities, and threats to develop effective legal safety frameworks by themselves.

 Users as collateral

 Future generations may look back on social media technology the way we now see smoking or drunk driving.
-What was once viewed as impolite or irresponsible behavior is now known to be deadly.
-Big tech has us addicted to unhealthy content and consumption patterns, continuously fed by out-of-control algorithms that get better at manipulation and amplification every day.
+What was once viewed as normal or acceptable behavior is now known to be deadly.
+Big tech has normalized our collective access to unhealthy content and consumption patterns, continuously fed by unchecked algorithms that get better at manipulation and amplification every day.
 The dangers are widely known, yet most people behave no differently despite the enormous risk.
-The cost to society is immeasurable, as evidenced by the increased polarization, tension and violence online which is undermining the very foundation of our democracies and values as a free world.
+The cost to society is immeasurable, as evidenced by the increased polarization, threats, and violence online (and increasingly offline) which is undermining the very foundation of our democracies and values as a free world.

 TIME FOR ACTION

 The path to a healthy internet means keeping users safe from harm, protecting their right to free expression, and helping Big Tech rebuild trust.
 The current system of internet health and safety is destructive and deeply broken.
 But the situation is not hopeless.
 As a society, we have a path and means to fix it.
-But we can’t rely on big tech to fix itself.
-Industry standards, effective government involvement, and independent Trust & Safety services in charge of content moderation are a viable path forward.
+But we can’t rely on Big Tech to fix itself.
+Industry standards & Collaboration, effective government involvement, and independent Trust & Safety services are a viable path forward.
 Here is a 5 step action plan.

 1. Create TRANSPARENCY to build trust

 Given the importance of online media and user generated content in our lives, we deserve full and objective transparency about how bad things are.
 Currently, platforms have no idea how much badness goes undetected or how much good content they remove, and users don’t know how to judge the risk on those platforms.
-People engaged in public discourse online have mostly no means of appealing the removal of their content.
+People engaged in public discourse online have mostly no means of appealing the removal of their content to a neutral party (a notable exception is Facebook’s Oversight Board attempting this on a small scale).
 This blindness is toxic and prevents the necessary discussion about how to fix it.
 Often touted “successes”, like the removal of millions or even billions of pieces of bad content, are meaningless without knowing how much bad content still exists and how much good content was wrongly removed in the process.
-Self-auditing (currently practiced by the EU) and self congratulatory reporting bi Big Tech (“transparency reports”), are meaningless.
+Big Tech self-auditing (enacted in the EU) and self-serving ‘transparency’ reports by Big Tech, are meaningless.
 For regulators and the media to accept those measures as sufficient is appeasement at best and negligent at worst.

 Solution: Regular independent reporting.
 A regularly conducted, openly shared and scientifically validated reporting mechanism of the health of social media and user generated content done by reputable 3rd parties.
 The process should be based on proven data science principles, conducted by domain experts, and explained in language the public understands.
 This transparency and baseline is fundamental to any meaningful change.